parrt/msds692/notes/heatmap.md

 # San Francisco police activity heat map using google map API

+*It looks like you have to pay to use the Google maps API now, at least through Python*

 Clouds are pretty cool for showing the relative size of various terms but sometimes it's more interesting to look at crimes per fine-grained area.
 For this, we can use Google's map API.
 As far as I can tell, the easiest way to do a heat map on a real live map is using Google's map API but via a small JavaScript program in a webpage.

 ## Dropping a marker on a Google map